Last Updated: January 26, 2021

 Fun Times for Everyone

+We hope you have enjoyed learning how to make guinea pig toys.
 All of the ideas above can be made in just a few minutes or less, using materials you almost certainly have on hand.

 Your guinea pig won’t have any idea how much money you saved on toys, though — all she’ll be thinking about is how much fun she’s having with her new gear.